 Richard Strauss’ Elektra is a brutal opera.
 The title role requires a dramatic soprano to maintain total control across her entire range, from low A to high C. While navigating the rapidly descending and ascending vocal lines, she must also preserve the clarity of the words.
 The voice is often projected over a very large orchestra and there is chromaticism as well as dissonance, verging on atonality to be negotiated.
 On top of this there is the physical exertion of being on stage, in the limelight, for nearly uninterrupted 100 minutes.

 The Finnish National Opera’s production of Elektra makes me want to relive the pain – I’ve never heard better singing and playing at this opera house.
-Ricarda Merbeth’s portrayal of the obsessive, mad, revengeful, abhorrent and axe-wielding Elektra is the stuff of nightmares.
-Condemned by her mother Klytaemnestra (Sophie Koch) to live like a dog in the yard, Merbeth’s animalistic howling and wailing sends chills down your spine – and yet it’s thrilling.
+Ricarda Merbeth’s portrayal of the obsessive, mad, revengeful, psychopathic and axe-wielding Elektra is the stuff of nightmares.
+Condemned by her mother, Klytaemnestra (Sophie Koch), to live like a dog in the yard, Elektra’s (Merbeth’s) animalistic howling and wailing sends chills down your spine – and yet it’s thrilling.
 She convincingly portrays a woman who is determined, independent and fearless.
 A modern woman, but highly strung to the extreme.
-In the original Electra plays by Aeschylus, Euripides and Sophocles the rebellious character defies the expectations of Ancient Greek society, where women were expected to be submissive.
-In Greek mythology women were often blamed for the societal ills and the downfall of men.

 Chereau originally directed Elektra for the Aix-en-Provence festival and it was his final opera production before his death in 2013.
-Revival director Peter McClintock has ensured that the legendaryFrenchman’s staging remains as relevant as ever.
+Revival director Peter McClintock has ensured that the legendary Frenchman’s staging remains as relevant as ever.

 Elektra has some of Brünnhilde’s heroic characteristics and the hallmarks of Hamlet – she loathes her mother, Klytaemnestra (Sophie Koch), yet clings to her emotionally, embraces her, and wants to sink “her roots into her”.
 She physically intimidates her spineless sister Chrysothemis (VidaMiknevičiūtė ) urging her to join in murdering their mother.
 But Chrysothemis longs for a married, normal and trouble-free life.
 She begs her sister to let go of the past, only to be met with the defiant reply “I cannot, I’m no beast’.
 Miknevičiūtė is perfectly cast as the slim, youthful looking and fragile Chrysothemis.
 But appearances deceive – her intense light dramatic soprano slices easily through the dense orchestral ’noise’.Merbeth’s Elektra, by contrast, is a plus-sized, disheveled figure – one you definitely wouldn’t want to cross.

-French mezzo-soprano Sophie Koch, once celebrated for trouser roles like Octavian (Der Rosenkavalier) and the Composer (Ariadne auf Naxos), brings powerful maturity to the role of the murderous queen.
+French mezzo-soprano Sophie Koch, once celebrated for trouser roles like Octavian (Der Rosenkavalier) and the Composer (Ariadne auf Naxos), brings maturity and swagger to the role of the murderous queen.
 But was Klytaemnestra justified in killing Agamemnon, who had sacrificed their daughter Iphigénie to Artemis?
 Strauss and von Hofmannsthal ignore the backstory and simply side with Elektra’s point of view.

 Elektra realies she will have to kill her mother herself.
 She tries to persuade Chrysothemis to join her, but her sister flees.
 The strangers have been quietly watching the scene, but now Orestes—still in disguise—steps forward.
 Elektra does not recognise him at first, but when the older servants throw themselves at his feet, she realises who he is.

 Sam Taskinen (Orestes) is a bass-baritone, as required for the role, but her voice is lightweight, which made the lower register sound uncomfortable and strained.
-While casting a trans performer in the role may aim to present Orestes as more humane killer, rather than a vengeful son, in this case, Taskinen’s voice did not align well with the demands of the score.
-The scen between Orestes and Elektra also felt rather flat.’
+While casting a trans performer in the role may aim to present Orestes as a more humane killer, rather than a vengeful son, in this case, Taskinen’s voice did not align well with the arduous demands of the score.
+The scene between Orestes and Elektra also felt rather flat.’

 Dance’SEEN AT FINNISH NATIONAL OPERA 1 OCTOBER 2025